-- All students stand up.
-Enter the number of students standing into the spreadsheet.
+- All students raise both arms.
+Enter the number of arms raised into the spreadsheet.

-- When instructed, each student rolls a die.
+- When instructed, each student rolls their dice.
 Students rolling a "1"

-sit down.
-Enter the number of students still standing into the spreadsheet.
+lower one arm and put one die away.
+Enter the number of arms still raised into the spreadsheet.

 - Repeat for 20 rolls.